 Decades after it was constructed, a local architect acidly said, “The building is a typical example of the products of the architects of the period often termed the dark ages in art and architecture.”

 Jacob Donges, a local businessman, saved the golden face of the figure from the scrap pile.
-It is on display at the Milwaukee County Historical Society.
+It is preserved at the Milwaukee County Historical Society.

 The second courthouse served Milwaukee until the present courthouse opened ten blocks west in 1931.